Memory usage of Java Strings and string-related objects (ctd)

 Next: reducing memory used by Strings

 Given the information presented so far, we consider how to reduce the amount of

-Written by Neil Coffey.
-Copyright © Javamex UK 2011.
+Editorial page content written by Neil Coffey.
+Copyright © Javamex UK 2021.
 All rights reserved.